Alex6Crbt/Industrial_Vision/_sources/about_the_project.rst.txt

    :width: 1000px

-finally the final image is therefore composed of 3264 pixels, is in shades of gray, and includes all its pixels of the background with a pixel value of 0 out of 255.
+Finally the final image is therefore composed of 3264 pixels, is in shades of gray, and includes all its pixels of the background with a pixel value of 0 out of 255.
 The image can therefore be transformed into a numpy vector\: